-There are lots of ways to tell a story in motion pictures, but when there is only one guy on sound, camera, grip and direction; when your main character is constantly on the move; when you need to be able to shoot from inside the back of a car or from a rig on the hood of that same car; and when you need all the assets to be edited to produce a quality theatrical feature, you have a challenge.
+There are lots of ways to tell a story in motion pictures, but when there is only one guy on sound, camera, grip and direction; when your main character is constantly on the move; when you need to be able to shoot from inside the back of a car or from a rig on the hood of that same car; and when you need all the assets to be edited to produce a quality theatrical feature film, you have a challenge.

-That challenge was what Sean Kennedy Santos faced in the Fall of 2012 when he shot his first film, a feature documentary called Larrikin.
+That challenge was what Sean Kennedy Santos faced in the Fall of 2012 when he shot his first film, a feature film documentary called Larrikin.

-“Luckily I had great familiarity from using Nikon cameras throughout my photographic career, and when going into pre-production for the film, I discovered the V1 and saw a world of opportunity.”
+“Luckily I had great familiarity from using Nikon cameras throughout my photographic career, and when going into pre-production for the feature film, I discovered the V1 and saw a world of opportunity.”